 - Common side effects are abdominal pain, fatigue, headache, dizziness, and breast tenderness.

-You will know if it worked as intended if you get your menstrual period at your regular time, or within one week of taking the drug.
+You will know if it worked as intended or not if you get your menstrual period within 7 to 10 of taking the pill.
+For further details, read the following literature carefully: